(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 T'POL: Perhaps you should increase it.

-PHLOX: How do I do that? (dashes to his help screen) Particle confinement, particle confinement.
+PHLOX: How do I do that?
+(He dashes to his help screen.)
+PHLOX: Particle

 PHLOX: He'll die.